Affine

 Final Design

 Affine is a system for tool grip customization for the prevention of wrist injuries.
-It consists of a physical design in the form of a knife handle and an interface for users to use to directly influence their end product.
-If this concept were to move forwards, partnership with other brands and manufacturers would be instrumental for success.
+It consists of a physical design in the form of a set of exchangeable knife handles.
 There are future opportunities to utilize unique and innovative materials and technology for production.
 Things like 3D printed wood or metal could lower waste while increasing longevity.
 I believe the concept behind my design could be applied to many other products and sectors.
 I particularly see opportunity in the trades sector where current sizing caters to male dimensions and safety is of much higher priority then it is in the home.